 One thing that wasn’t part of the plan: C’s car was coding.
 I had to text everyone to say that we’ll probably be arriving around 7.20 PM instead of the originally-planned 6.30 PM.
 All the while I was worrying that C would want to have dinner at Ortigas instead, since we’re going home later than usual.
 Good thing we had a late “merienda” at KFC, which meant he’d still be good for dinner afterward.

 On the way home, he asked me, “What do you want for dinner?” and I could only say, “I’ll think about it later!”

-But that didn’t stop me from worrying how I’m going to pull off the surprise successfully, because I was actually thinking, CHARLIE KNOWS. lol.
+But that didn’t stop me from worrying how I’m going to pull off the surprise successfully, because I was actually thinking, C KNOWS. lol.